 There are many loops in the passage of time, from the very smallest to the biggest and most complex of them all: this universe.
 Every morning we set off for work, or drive the kids to school, or walk down to the mall.
 What do you know?
 Every day we return home, we recharge our batteries and the next day we're off again.
-Sometimes we pick our noses -- usually the same way and at the same traffic lights -- we tie our shoe laces or check our mail, call our partners and often at almost the same time as the day before.
-One day is pretty much the same as the next, even if it may seem a little different.
+Sometimes we pick our noses -- usually the same way and at the same traffic lights -- we tie our shoe laces or check our mail, call our partners, and often at almost the same time as the day before.
+One day is pretty much the same as the next.

-What we experience is a progression through time that is in itself, one giant cycle; no end nor beginning of time, nothing to screw it up.
-We are creatures of habit, we do not decide our fate, we are already connected to our future, so we can't screw it up, either.
-We sense the passing of time in a moment we call now, apparently all together, however this is just because we are firmly stuck to our planet.
+What we experience is a progression through time that is in itself, one giant flowing cycle; no end nor beginning of time.
+We are creatures of habit, we do not decide our fate, we are already connected to our future, so we can't screw it up.
+We sense the flow of time in a moment we call 'now', apparently all together, however this is just because we are firmly stuck to our planet.
 In reality we are sub-conscious throughout time and can consciously meander within it dependent on our velocities.

 Part 3.
 Infinity, discusses the peculiar conditions for progress and temporal perception, and part 4.
 Dimensions, defines time as being a structure intimately related to our three spatial dimension.

 For further reading, There Was A Time, author's prophetic vision